Regulation of Care

 must ensure that the regulated activity is conducted so as to make proper

-provision for care receivers in respect of their health, safety and welfare and
+provision for service users in respect of their health, safety and welfare and

-that the particular needs of each care receiver (whether as to education,
+that the particular needs of each service user (whether as to education,

 treatment, supervision or otherwise) are identified and met.